Massahgenesis/alx-system_engineering-devops/0x00-shell_basics/README.md

 This is the script to moov a file from tmp to a new directory in tmp.

     . rm /tmp/my_first_directory/betty
-The script to delete betty file in the directory
+The script to delete betty file in the directory.

+    . rmdir /tmp/my_first_directory

+The script to delete the first directory in tmp directory.